-The College is required to include a Community Benefits clause where the contract value is more than £4m as per the current procurement statutory regulations.
-For all contracts above this limit the College will seek a Community Benefits clause where considered relevant and appropriate.
+The College is required to include a Community Benefits clause where the contract value is more than £4,000,000 as per the current procurement statutory Regulations.
+For all contracts above this limit the College will seek a Community Benefits clause were considered relevant and appropriate.